COMPATIBLE WITH :

 - Using it for Netflix streaming can be tricky.

 ProtonVPN offers a number of excellent features as compared to similarly priced VPN software.
-For starters, you have access to servers in 16 countries.
-The latest addition to the list is Italy.
+For starters, you have access to servers in 26 countries.
+The latest addition to the list is Brazil.
 But that’s just the tip of the ProtonVPN’s feature iceberg.

 2x Traffic Encryption: ProtonVPN tends to route all traffic through many different servers before leaving the network.
 So, even if your traffic was monitored by the CIA’s high-tech geeks, the chances of your location being traced and traffic being intercepted are zero!
 There is also support for forwarding secrecy which is a fancy term to describe a system where the encryption uses a new key for every session.
 So, if one encryption key is compromised it can’t be used to decrypt any other traffic.
 It is this feature that puts PureVPN ahead on the competition in terms of its privacy features.